 What happens when I arrive?

 Normally you will be met by a nurse or healthcare assistant upon your arrival.
 They will take you through to the In-Patient Unit and get you situated in your bedroom and have a cup of tea if you wish one.
-They will go through the Patient Information Pack which contains all the information you need for your stay and explain what happens next.
+They will; give you all the information you need for your stay and explain what happens next.
 They will then let you know when one of our doctors will come and see you for a chat.

 At Eden Valley Hospice we try to promote a relaxed and peaceful atmosphere for everyone.
 All the staff aim to be friendly and helpful and will be happy to answer any queries.
 Please don’t feel you’re being a nuisance for asking – we prefer you let us know your concerns.
 Anything we can do to improve our service and environment we are happy to hear about.

 You’ll be able to identify Hospice staff by their name badge.
 Our team consists of: